 Although not a trendy place, you can easily find daily necessities in Akabane as it has three shopping malls, a department store, and some shopping streets.
 For culture and leisure, the Akabane Hachiman Shrine and Akabane Nature Observation Park are available for you to stroll around.

 Like Kitasenju, Akabane has a shopping street famous for izakaya called “Akabane Ichiban-gai Shopping District (赤羽一番街商店街).”
 This retro street has many restaurants selling yakitori, oden, and other food as well as drinks for you to enjoy.

 Did you know that Akabane’s relaxing atmosphere actually attracts many Japanese girls?
-In fact, it is the no. 1 place where girls feel comfortable walking on the street without any makeup.
+In fact, it has been rated as the no. 1 place where girls feel comfortable walking on the street without any makeup.

 If you want to know more about Akabane, there is a manga entitled, Tokyo-to Kita-ku Akabane, that tells the story of the author’s life in this area of the city.
 In 2015, the manga was adapted into a live-action TV series, Takayuki Yamada in Tokyo-to Kita-ku Akabane, where Japanese actor Yamada Takayuki visits the characters mentioned in the comic.
 You will see the characteristics of this community in both the manga and drama.

 As for rent, the average monthly price of a studio apartment here is about 70,000 yen, and apartments with two bedrooms cost about 170,000 yen – a bit more expensive than Kitasenju, but still a good choice for living.